“That is why a man leaves his father and mother and is united to his wife, and they become one flesh.” Genesis 2:24

 By the time you read this article, I will be married to my fiancé.
 Even though I was a mother first for four, almost five years, I will be striving to pursue covenant and live as one flesh with my fiancé.
 It may be tough, but I trust in God’s design for marriage.
 Will you trust God in your future marriage?

 From special education classes to single motherhood to graduate of Emory University School of Law, Melonie Wright is proof that God is a Redeemer.
 When Wright was in preschool, her parents were told she was a slow learner and was placed in special education classes, citing she never talked in class and didn’t respond as others her age did.
 Melonie encountered God after experiencing much heartache and adversity.
 As a former college athlete, abuse survivor, and single mom who once had only cents to her name, Melonie knows what it is to be an overcomer through Christ and has a passion to teach other single moms to do the same thing.
 Melonie lives in Birmingham, AL with her daughter, Raegan, where she practices commercial litigation.
-For more information, visit https://meloniebygrace.com/.
+To read more about Melonie click here.

 The Life of a Single Mom is a global nonprofit committed to seeing no single mom walk alone.
 Having served more than 50,000 single mothers each year, the goal of the organization is establish support groups for single mothers in communities around the world.
 To date, we have worked with more than 1,500 churches & community groups to start or improve a single mom’s group.
 Our programs focus on empowering single moms to grow spiritually, emotionally, physically, financially, and parentally.
 For more information, visit www.thelifeofasinglemom.com.